-Get ready to host a ladies night chocolate tasting party with these home entertaining ideas.
-Indulge in flights of chocolate truffles and wash them down with champagne.
-This is such a fun idea for grown up birthday parties or party themes for fall gatherings.
+Start planning a ladies night chocolate party at home with these tips and ideas.
+This is a fun party for a birthday or any time.
+Indulge in flights of chocolate truffles, wash them down with champagne, and send guests home with chocolate themed party favors.
 You’ll be everyone’s favorite hostess when you throw a chocolate party!

 Let me set this up for you.
-Godiva has a new line of truffle flights in several different flavor profiles ranging from milk chocolate lovers to dessert lovers to mousse lovers, etc. There are 6 different truffles in each flight and the idea is to taste each truffle in order so you get a total experience.
+Godiva has a line of truffle flights in several different flavor profiles ranging from nut lovers to dark chocolate lovers to Patisserie lovers inspired by cakes and pastries.
+There are 6 different truffles in each flight and the idea is to taste each truffle in order so you get a total experience.

 Our chocolate tasting included the Nut Lovers flight.
 I think my favorite of the bunch was the very first one – Salted Almond, Yum!
 Pecan Caramel was also a big hit with the girls, as well as Pistachio.
 It doesn’t really matter though does it?
 They’re all amazing!

-- Guests can also take home any remaining chocolates they don’t finish.
-The Godiva truffles are packaged individually in the flight box so if you only take 1 bite you can store the remaining portion inside and take it home.
+- Guests can also take home any remaining chocolates they don’t finish from their flight.
+The Godiva truffles are packaged individually inside the flight box so if you only take 1 bite you can store the remaining portion securely inside.